Last Updated on February 20, 2025

 Fiat currencies come and go.
 What always remains is hard money such as gold and silver.

 Nevertheless as a fiat currency, it too cannot last forever.
-It will fail as every fiat currency in history has failed (with the exception, of course, of those still in circulation).
+It will fail as every fiat currency in history has failed.

 We should prepare for that fact now, while times are still good, and make sure we are protected with some hard money when it is inevitably needed.